Lesson Plan - Get It!

 A writer can't assume that a reader will interpret an idea in the way that a writer intends, so to make sure a reader understands the point and can see the connection between the example(s) and the paragraph's topic, the writer has to explain in a sentence or a few sentences what the connection is.

 A paragraph should end with a summary sentence to conclude and recap the main idea of the paragraph.

 Think of it as a mini-conclusion to the paragraph.
 You wouldn't end an essay without a conclusion paragraph, so you don't want to end a paragraph without a conclusion sentence.

 A body paragraph should be at least five to seven sentences in length, but it can be longer if it takes more sentences to set up or explain the examples.

 Now that you have read about the parts of a body paragraph for a literary response paper, some of them might already be familiar to you.

-- Discuss with your parent or teacher which components you've used in writing before and which ones are new to you.
+- Which components have you used in writing before and which ones are new to you?

 - Why do you think it's important to include the examples after you explain the topic in a body paragraph?

-When you've discussed these issues, move on to the Got It? section to practice decoding a paragraph.
+When you're ready, move on to the Got It? section to practice decoding a paragraph.